 We fight against porn because, simply put, we are pro-sex.
 That may seem ironic, but hear us out—despite porn being sex-on-screen, it has been proven to be destructive to healthy real-life sexual relationships.

 Porn is the opposite of sex-positive.
 Healthy, positive sex includes physical intimacy and emotional and psychological intimacy.
-Porn puts sex into the box of transactional interaction, all for a moment of physical pleasure that ignores its 3-dimensional nature.
+Porn reduces sex to a transactional experience, prioritizing momentary physical pleasure over its three-dimensional nature.

-In a thriving, committed relationship when both partners consent, there is safety and room to explore sex and let it become part of the bigger picture of love.
-Porn is not a safe place to explore sex—porn ignores consent; promotes violence, abuse, and manipulation; and tells damaging lies about the nature of sex.
+In a thriving, committed relationship, when both partners consent, there is safety and room to explore sex and let it become part of the bigger picture of love.
+Porn isn’t a safe space for exploration—it ignores consent, promotes violence, and spreads damaging misconceptions about sex.
 Porn even normalizes racism and racist stereotypes.

-And what’s more, research shows that instead of increasing sexual enjoyment, porn often leads to less satisfying sex, or even no sex at all.
+Furthermore, research indicates that, rather than enhancing sexual pleasure, porn often results in less satisfying or even nonexistent sexual experiences.
 Rates of sexless adults are on the rise.
 Young, otherwise healthy men are experiencing erectile dysfunction more than ever, and experts partly attribute the shocking trend to porn.

 Let’s face it—it’s just not true that watching porn helps your sex game.
 Whatever minimal education porn provides is not worth the possible negative effects.
 Because we’re pro-sex and we champion healthy and consensual sexual encounters, we’re anti-porn.